samthebest/dump/draft-blogs/types-time-for-data-science-to-catch-up.md

 Some Data Scientists argue it's the lack of high-level machine learning libraries for Spark, orbut I somewhat disagree and I'll address this further down.

+Some experienced developers might just think I'm lazy and have not invested enough time reading the source code for sbt or mvn to understand how it works (do python programmers read the source code for the python interpreter?).
+That's partially true but I do have a good understanding of compilers and can undoubtedly say the issue with the JVM ecosystem is by design (rather lackof) not necessity.
+In a nutshell, the top two issues are (a) JVM language compilers should have shading by default and (b) use intermediate abstract typed syntax trees for jar size optimization, runtime optimization and binary incompatiability resolution.
+Alas, I won't digress into the details, the conclusion is clear, build tools suck.

 ...